impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 }
 ```

-I don't remember if I've seen the `-e` flag in a `test` call before, so I look it up:
+I don't remember if I've seen the `-e` flag in a `[ ... ]` call before, so I look it up:

 ```
 -e file       True if file exists (regardless of type).
 ```

-So as a pre-condition / sanity check, this test asserts that a file named `.ruby-version` does *not* currently exist in the current directory.
+So as a sanity check, this test first asserts that a file named `.ruby-version` does *not* currently exist in the current directory.
 It then runs the `rbenv local` command, and asserts that the command fails with a non-zero exit status and a helpful error message.

+#### When a local version exists in the current dir

 Next test: